-NUR603 NURSING EDUCATION RESEARCH SEMINAR // 3 CREDITS PREREQUISITES: NONE
+NUR603 NURSING EDUCATION RESEARCH SEMINAR // 3 CREDITS

-The MSN Research Seminar for the Graduate Nurse Educator emphasized the emerging trend and roles in nursing education in both the academic and healthcare environments.
+P&RBIGON STIE SubAGY MURXXX) courses is restricted to students admitted to a Nursing program.
+Nursing courses The MSN Research Seminar for the Graduate Nurse Educator emphasized the emerging trend and roles in nursing education in both the academic and healthcare environments.
 Issues related to governance, academic freedom, communication, diversity, and ethics will be reviewed throughout the course.
 The culmination of this course will result in the finalization of chapters 1, 2, and 3, and a draft of chapter 4 of your Capstone Project.
 Capstone projects are designed to encourage you to think critically, solve challenging problems, and develop skills such as oral and written communication, research, planning large projects, and goal setting to achieve the outcomes in a timely manner.
 The capstone project will provide you an opportunity to demonstrate mastery of both a specific topic and the relationship of this topic to the broader scope of your roles as an Academic Nurse Educator.
 This course contains clinical practice experience with the implementation of the capstone project for nursing education.